cdn-specs/control-header/draft-cdn-control-header.md

-# The CDN-Control Response Header Field
+# The CDN-Cache-Control Response Header Field

-The CDN-Control response header field allows origin servers to control the behaviour of gateway caches interposed between them and clients, separately from other caches that might handle the response.
+The CDN-Cache-Control response header field allows origin servers to control the behaviour of gateway caches interposed between them and clients, separately from other caches that might handle the response.

 It is a Dictionary Structured Header {{!I-D.ietf-httpbis-header-structure}}, whose members can be any directive registered in the HTTP Cache Directive Registry <https://www.iana.org/assignments/http-cache-directives/http-cache-directives.xhtml>.

-For gateway caches, when a valid CDN-Control is present in a response, it MUST take precedence over Cache-Control and Expires headers.
-In other words, CDN-Control disables all cache directives in other header fields, and is a wholly separate way to control the cache.
-Note that this is on a response-by-response basis; if CDN-Control is not present, caches MAY fall back to other control mechanisms as required by HTTP {{!I-D.ietf-httpbis-cache}}.
+For gateway caches, when a valid CDN-Cache-Control is present in a response, it MUST take precedence over Cache-Control and Expires headers.
+In other words, CDN-Cache-Control disables all cache directives in other header fields, and is a wholly separate way to control the cache.
+Note that this is on a response-by-response basis; if CDN-Cache-Control is not present, caches MAY fall back to other control mechanisms as required by HTTP {{!I-D.ietf-httpbis-cache}}.

-The semantics and precedence of cache directives in CDN-Control are the same as those in Cache-Control.
+The semantics and precedence of cache directives in CDN-Cache-Control are the same as those in Cache-Control.
 In particular, no-store and no-cache make max-age inoperative.

-Caches that use CDN-Control MUST implement the semantics of the following directives:
+Caches that use CDN-Cache-Control MUST implement the semantics of the following directives:

 * max-age
 * must-revalidate